KNOXDEV/terraform-kubernetes-ctf-chal/README.md

 the challenge container will be restarted.
 Ideally, this script should solve your challenge and make sure the flag is still obtainable via the intended method.
-If at any point, the challenge degrades and is no longer solvable, k8s will catch this and restart your container.
+If at any point the challenge degrades and is no longer solvable, k8s will catch this and restart your container.

 Your healthcheck script can access the service on `localhost:1337`,